Albanian Roots

-Albanian Roots (Albanian: Rrënjët Shqiptare) is a non-religious, Non-Profit Organization of young Albanian Professionals whose primary function is to strengthen the Albanian community by integrating Albanians with each other and their respective adopted countries throughout the whole Albanian diaspora.
+Albanian Roots (Albanian: Rrënjët Shqiptare) is a New York City-based non-religious, non-profit organization of young Albanian professionals whose mission is to strengthen the Albanian community by integrating Albanians with each other and their adopted countries throughout the whole Albanian diaspora.
 Albanian Roots works primarily to build a strong relationship with other Albanian communities in order to share a more dynamic and cohesive partnership.

-Albanian Roots focuses on promoting the Albanian culture and heritage to the younger generations by improving the community organizing events such as network events, picnics, art shows, festivals and its main event the Albanian Roots Parade in the Immigrants Day Parade in New York City.
-Albanian Roots focuses on "cultural activities movements" as well as performing activist campaigns through a network of delegates, advisers, and analysts.
+Its main event is the Albanian Roots Parade in the Immigrants Day Parade in New York City.